Nonlinear Closure Relations Theory for Transport Processes in Non-Equilibrium Systems: The Entropy-Covariant Formalism

 0.2truecm {\bf The Privileged Thermodynamic Coordinate System} 0.2truecm By definition, a thermodynamic coordinate system is a set of coordinates defined so that the expression of the entropy production takes the form of Eq.~(\ref{tr1}).
 Once a particular set of thermodynamic coordinates is determined, the other sets of coordinates are linked to the first one through a TCT [see Eqs~(\ref{tr2})].
 The simplest way to determine a particular set of coordinates is to quote the entropy balance equation

-where $\rho s$ is the local total entropy per unit volume and ${\bf J}_s$ is the entropy flux.
+where $\rho s$ is the local total entropy per unit volume, and ${\bf J}_s$ is the entropy flux.
 Let us consider, as an example, a thermodynamic system confined in a rectangular box where chemical reactions, diffusion of matter, macroscopic motion of the volume element (convection) and heat current take place simultaneously.
 The entropy flux and the entropy production read \cite{prigogine3}, \cite{fitts}

-where $\mu_i$, $\rho_i s_i$ and $A_i$ are the chemical potential, the local entropy and the affinity of species "$i$", respectively.
-Moreover, ${\bf F}_i$ indicates the external force per unit mass acting on $"i"$, $\Pi_{ij}$ the components of the dissipative part of the pressure tensor ${\mathcal M}_{ij}$ (${\mathcal M}_{ij}=p\delta_{ij}+\Pi_{ij}$; $p$ is the hydrostatic pressure) and $v_j$ is the component of the hydrodynamic velocity (see, for example, ref. \cite{vidal}).
+where $\mu_i$, $\rho_i s_i$ and $A_i$ are the chemical potential, the local entropy and the affinity of species $"i"$, respectively. ${\bf J}_q$ is the heat flux; ${\bf J}_i$ and $w_i$ are the diffusion flux and the chemical reaction rate of species $"i"$, respectively.
+Moreover, $\Pi_{ij}$ indicate the components of the dissipative part of the pressure tensor ${\mathcal M}_{ij}$ (${\mathcal M}_{ij}=p\delta_{ij}+\Pi_{ij}$; $p$ is the hydrostatic pressure), ${\bf F}_i$ the external force per unit mass acting on $"i"$, and $v_j$ is the component of the hydrodynamic velocity (see, for example, ref. \cite{vidal}).
 The set of thermodynamic coordinates is given as

 For this particular example, this set may be referred to as the {\it privileged thermodynamic coordinate system}.
 Other examples of privileged thermodynamic coordinate system, concerning magnetically confined plasmas, can be found in refs \cite{sonnino3}, \cite{balescu2} and \cite{balescu1}.
-0.2truecm